BYD Atto 3 Review & Prices

 In town

-The Atto 3’s suspension is nice and soft, so around town it can ease itself over lumps and bumps in a very comfortable fashion.
-Forward visibility, thanks to the low-set dashboard, is very good but the smaller back window means that the view rearwards is much less impressive.
-There is a reversing camera, but it’s too-easily caked in road grime, and doesn’t have its own washer system.
-It is a very clear camera image, though, and there’s a useful 3D all-round view, as well as a ‘transparent bonnet’ view should you need to pick your way over rocks or something.
+There is a reversing camera, but it’s too easily caked in road grime, and doesn’t have its own washer system.
+The image is high-quality though, and there’s a useful 3D all-round view, as well as a ‘transparent bonnet’ view should you need to pick your way over rocks or something, even if it’s hard to imagine any Atto 3 driver heading seriously off-road.
 Meanwhile, the fat front windscreen pillar means that your view into corners and junctions isn’t great.

 On the motorway